 Programs and courses

-Completion of the specialization in biomedical engineering involves eight specific courses.
+Completion of the minor in biomedical engineering involves eight specific courses.
 When considered along with the engineering major, only three additional classes are required.

 Biomedical engineers study, design, develop, evaluate, manage, and support biological and medical systems and products – things like artificial organs, prostheses, medical instruments and information systems.
 They work with scientists, researchers, doctors, veterinarians, pharmacists and therapists.